Places to start:

 For example, if you are a local cupcake maker operating in Cambridge a few keywords may be: cupcake maker Cambridge, local cupcake maker Cambridge, Cambridge cupcakes, cupcake baker Cambridge.

 All of these have very high intent – someone is looking specifically for a cupcake baker in your area, so if your site was to appear in that search result then they are very likely to click on your site and complete a conversion.
 However, a term such as cupcake, or cupcake baker is much too broad.
-The intent behind these is not also clear, someone searching for ‘cupcake’ could be searching for an image or a product like a cupcake scented candle, it is not specific enough.
+The intent behind these is not also clear, someone searching for ‘cupcake’ could be searching for an image or a product like a cupcake-scented candle, but it is not specific enough.

-Once you have identified your keywords that are highly relevant to you, you can optimise your content and offerings to better match what the user is looking for.
+Once you have identified keywords that are highly relevant to you, you can optimise your content and offerings to better match what the user is looking for.